FullStack-HY/FullStack-Hy.github.io/src/content/1/en/part1a.md

 ### Multiple components

-Let's modify the application as follows (NB: imports at the top of the file are left out in these <i>examples</i>, now and in the future.
+Let's modify the file <i>App.js</i> as follows (NB: import at the top of the file and export at the bottom are left out in these <i>examples</i>, now and in the future.
 They are still needed for the code to work):

 ```js
 // highlight-start